XavierGrand/majora/README.md

 ---

 The pipeline uses references for genotyping samples using BLASTn.
-The BLAST database can be generated using on of the three user-defined options, each corresponding to a specific option:
+The BLAST database can be generated using one of the three user-defined options, each corresponding to a specific option:

 - **Downloading sequences from HBVdb:**
   - **By genotype:**
     With the `--hbvdb` parameter, the user can select either all sequences from the HBV database or only those associated with a specific genotype.
 The user should specify either "all" (for the entire database) or the uppercase letter representig the desired genotype.
   - **By sequence identifiers:**
-    With the `--ref_db` option, the user will create a custom BLAST databse using specific sequence identifiers from HBV database.
+    With the `--ref_db` option, the user will create a custom BLAST database using specific sequence identifiers from HBV database.
 To do so, the option must be followed by a CSV (tab separated with header) file with sequences ID contained in the second column.
 - **Using a custom multi-fasta file**:
   For users who have pre-selected sequences, this option allows them to create a BLAST database directly from a multi-fasta file containing the chosen sequences of interest.
-To so do, the user should use the option `user_db` followed by the multi-fasta file path.
+To do so, the user should use the option `user_db` followed by the multi-fasta file path.

 ## Inputs of Majora : Three cases